- Legal Resources

 The Office of Civil Rights Enforcement has the authority to investigate complaints of discrimination in employment, housing, and public accommodation based on race, color, religion, sex, national origin, disability, and age (40 and above) (plus familial status in housing).
 The unit also accepts, serves, and reports on complaints of racial profiling based on race and national origin.

 The Criminal Appeals Unit represents the state in the criminal appeals process to ensure that the decisions rendered by judges and juries are upheld in the appellate courts.
+Every criminal conviction that is appealed, including the death penalty, is handled by this unit.

 The Litigation Section defends and prosecutes the state’s civil matters.
 The unit also works to recover monies wrongfully taken from the state and supports litigation on behalf of the state in every county and jurisdiction.